Risk Management

 Introduction

-Risk Management: What It Means for Your Golden Years
+Risk Management for Your Golden Years

 The ABCs of Risk Management

-Understanding the Terminology
+Understanding the Jargon

-Risk Management Definition and Examples
+Risk Management Meaning and Examples

-Strategies to Consider
+Strategies to Consider Based on Risk Tolerance

-Risk Management Strategies: The Top Picks for Seniors
+Risk Management Strategies for Seniors

-There are several strategies to consider, such as diversification (don’t put all your eggs in one basket), asset allocation (mixing different types of investments), and hedging (using financial instruments to offset potential losses).
-The key is to tailor these strategies to your unique needs and risk tolerance.
+There are several to consider, such as diversification (don’t put all your eggs in one basket), asset allocation (mixing different types of investments) and hedging (using financial instruments to offset potential losses).
+Having the right asset mix—balancing stocks, bond funds and short-term investments—based on your goals, risk tolerance and investment horizon is key to optimizing your portfolio’s performance.

 Insurance as a Safety Net